 Download Practice Workbook

-Download this practice books to exercise the task while you are reading this article.
+Download these practice books to exercise the task while you are reading this article.

-2 Easy Steps to Use VBA to Get Cell Value from Another Workbook without Opening in Excel
+Excel VBA to Get Cell Value From Another Workbook Without Opening in Excel (2 Examples)

 - Excel VBA: R1C1 Formula with Variable (3 Examples)

 - How to Reference Text in Another Cell in Excel (14 Ways)

 - Excel VBA Examples with Cell Reference by Row and Column Number

 - [Fixed] F4 Not Working in Absolute Cell Reference in Excel (3 Solutions)